frithnanth/raku-Math-Libgsl-Interpolation/README.md

 ### init(Num() @xarray where ([<] @xarray), Num() @yarray where ([<] @yarray), Num() @zarray where *.elems == @xarray.elems * @yarray.elems --> Math::Libgsl::Interpolation::TwoD)

 This method initializes the interpolation internal data using the X, Y, and Z coordinate arrays.
 It must be called each time one wants to use the object to evaluate interpolation points on another data set.
 The X and Y arrays have to be strictly ordered, with increasing values.
 The Z array, which represents a grid, must have a dimension of size xsize * ysize.
-The position of grid point (x, y) is given by y * xsize + x.
+The position of grid point (x, y) is given by y * xsize + x (see also the zidx method).
 This method returns **self**, so it may be chained.

+### zidx(UInt $x, UInt $y --> UInt)

+This method returns the index of the Z array element corresponding to grid coordinates (x, y).

 ### min-size(--> UInt)